siqiang-ng/tp/docs/DeveloperGuide.md

 ![TagDeleteSequenceDiagram](images/TagDeleteSequenceDiagram.png)

 - Why is it implemented that way:
-    - The command was implemented to be as similar as possible to the current command classes, so that there would be minimal changes to the overall design of the product.
-Most new classes added to accommodate the `TagDeleteCommand` would also be largely similar to classes implemented in AB3.
+    - The command is implemented to be as similar as possible to the current command classes, so that there will be minimal changes to the overall design of the product.
+Most new classes added to accommodate the `TagDeleteCommand` will also be largely similar to classes implemented in AB3.

 ### Link Features
 **LinkAdd command**